jrn223/Freestyle/PLANNING.md

 # System Objectives
 For 10 specified stocks, the system will pull daily prices and the change from the previous day’s close.
-It will sort the list by the biggest gains to the biggest losses, and email the list to me every weekday day after the market closes.
+It will sort the list by the biggest gains to the biggest losses, and email the list to me every day day after the market closes.

 ## Information Inputs
 Information inputs include: